 Gains represent other items that meet the definition of income and may, or may not, arise in the course of ordinary activities of the Company.
 Gains represent increases in economic benefits and have the same nature as revenue.
-These are recognized as income when cash is realized.
+These are recognized as income when earned.